nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 This allows the package maintainer to provide contact information for each of the support options that are available.

-The standardize support identifiers are as follows:
+The standardized support identifiers are as follows:

 | Value | Description |
 |-------|-------------|